Authentication-Based Recovery API (Email / SMS)

 Email / SMS

-The user will then receive a OTP code to later submits the challenge in /auth/submit
+The user will then receive an OTP code to later submit the challenge in /auth/submit.

 POST /auth/register